-Ty focuses his practice on copyright, trademark, and trade secrets law—with particular experience in music law—but also has experience in a wide range of substantive legal areas, including antitrust, consumer protection, banking, government investigations, insurance defense, and products liability.
+Ty focuses his practice on copyright, trademark, and trade secrets law—with particular experience in music law—but also has experience in a wide range of substantive legal areas, including antitrust, consumer protection, banking, government investigations, and products liability.
 He maintains a strong interest in appellate and pro bono work.

 Before joining Williams & Connolly, Ty served as a law clerk for Judge Kent A. Jordan on the U.S. Court of Appeals for the Third Circuit, and Judge James C. Mahan of the U.S. District Court for the District of Nevada.